oengusio/oengusio/docs/DEVELOPER.md

 ## Discord integration

 Discord integration is needed to allow you to login into your Oengus dev environment with your real Discord account.
-You can also use Twitch and Twitter integration, but Discord is recommended as the easiest to set up.
+You can also use Twitch integration, but Discord is recommended as the easiest to set up.

 Follow [these instructions][Discord instructions] to create a Discord client ID and client secret values.
 Name your application something like `<your name>-oengus-dev`.